Creating a healthier future at the University of Waterloo

 Full- or part-time | On campus | Thesis based

 Global water issues are becoming increasingly complex and often require a collaborative approach across the breadth of disciplines.
-The PhD Public Health and Health Systems offers a water specialization.
+The PhD Public Health Sciences program offers a water specialization.

 Facilitated by the University of Waterloo's Water Institute, this collaborative approach provides access to more than 140 faculty members involved in water research across Waterloo's campus.
 The program allows you to develop specialist expertise in public health and health systems, while matching the knowledge and skills required to communicate across disciplines and within interdisciplinary teams in the water sector.